piyush-devops-25/AWS_Repo/README.md

         'statusCode': 200,
         'body': f'Resized image uploaded as {new_key}'
     }
-Upload this ZIP file to your Lambda function via the AWS Console.
+📥 Upload function.zip to the Lambda function using the AWS Console.

-6️⃣ Set S3 Trigger
+6️⃣ Set Up S3 Trigger
-Go to your source S3 bucket:
+Go to your source bucket

-Click Properties

-Scroll to Event notifications
+Navigate to Properties → Event notifications

-Create an event:
+Create a new event:

-Trigger on PUT events
+Event type: PUT

-Destination: your Lambda function
+Destination: Your Lambda function

 7️⃣ Allow S3 to Invoke Lambda
-Add this resource-based policy to your Lambda:
+Add a resource-based policy to your Lambda function:

-Go to Configuration > Permissions > Add permissions
+Go to: Configuration → Permissions → Add permissions

 Select:

-Principal: AWS service → S3
+Principal: AWS Service → S3

 Action: lambda:InvokeFunction

 Source ARN: arn:aws:s3:::image-upload-source

-✅ Done!
+✅ You're All Set!
-Now, when you upload an image to your source bucket, a resized version will automatically appear in the destination bucket!
+Now whenever you upload an image to image-upload-source, 🎉 a resized version will automatically appear in image-upload-resized!